 How We Tested It

 We used each sofa the way people actually do—laptop work, binge-watching, gaming, naps, and hosting.
-For scoring, we tracked assembly and delivery setup, cooling/breathability, seat comfort, back support, durability feel over repeated use, layout practicality (including ease of moving and resetting), cleaning effort, and overall value.
-We also rotated different body types through the same scenarios to surface seat-depth fit and back-height differences.
+For scoring, we tracked assembly and delivery setup, cooling/breathability, seat comfort, back support, durability feel over repeated use, layout practicality (including how easy each piece was to place and reset), cleaning effort, and overall value.
+We also rotated different body types through the same routines to surface fit differences in seat depth and back height.

 Arhaus Sofa: Our Testing Experience